ricardobeat/toml.js/README.md

 Javascript implementation of a [TOML](https://github.com/mojombo/toml) parser.
 Browser-compatible.

+Supports TOML v0.1, although the parser is more forgiving than the spec.

 ### What is TOML?

 TOML is the drunken brainchild of Tom Preston-Werner, a INI-inspired minimal alternative to YAML for configuration files.